top of page

 Emotional Health: Assess your mental health.
 Are you experiencing anxiety, depression, or stress related to your marriage?

 Personal Growth: Reflect on whether you feel supported in your personal growth and goals.
 Do you feel stifled or encouraged?
+Do your personal growth goals align with your partner's or are they in conflict?

 Step 4: Consider External Factors